stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

 Adding multiple greetings to the smart contract
 ================================================

 The new smart contract method, ``AddGreeting()``, takes a single string parameter which specifies the new greeting.
 To begin with, add the greeting in French: "Bonjour le monde!".
 Again, use the ``/api/SmartContracts/build-and-send-call`` API call to make a method call on the smart contract.
-When filling out the ``BuildCallContractTransactionRequest`` object, the important thing to notice is how the single string argument to the smart contract is specified as one of the ``parameters``:
+When filling out the ``BuildCallContractTransactionRequest`` object, the important thing to notice is how the single string argument to the smart contract is specified as one of the ``parameters``.
+For example:

 ::

     {
-      "walletName": "LocalSC_wallet2",
+      "walletName": "LSC_node1_wallet",
       "accountName": "account 0",
       "contractAddress": "CWbdDECSwo4m5eDeUbjCXJgWyvtueu2yuM",
       "methodName": "AddGreeting",